Search for Bird Species Data in the Birds of Peru Dataset

 If return_details = FALSE (default):

-A character vector with the same length as splist
+A character vector with the same length as splist, containing the

 no match was found.